 By default baby carrots are what you expect - carrots grown only to a baby stage.

 The other, somewhat true claim is that baby carrots are treated with chlorine.
 This is true, but only with a small amount for antimicrobal purposes.
 However, baby carrots and carrots in general are nowhere near “soaked in chlorine”, as some suggest.

-Carrots contain many vitamins essential to a nutritious diet.
-Use these tips to keep carrots fresh longer and enjoy their benefits for months to come.
+Carrots contain many vitamins essential to a nutritious diet so use these tips to keep carrots fresh long and enjoy their benefits for months to come.